 The ‘offer’ ended at midnight on the 27th of January 2014 and over the course of about two months, I ‘dated’ a few guys and was tight lipped about it.
 Not for any reason other than the fact that I’m generally not that open about my dating life anyway.
 But there was much general interest as to why, who, when, where, etc. that I actually never expected.
 So, here you go, all you nosey parkers.

 I was 25, single, and people kept asking me why.
 Was I not allowed to be single and just enjoy my life?
-I’m quite a busy gal, I run in a few different social circles, I’m a workaholic, and you know what?
-Meeting guys in clubs, pubs and bars is not the secret to a lasting relationship – so let’s try something new.
+I was quite a busy gal, running in a few different social circles, being a workaholic; and you know what?
+Meeting guys in clubs, pubs and bars is not the secret to a lasting relationship – so it was time for something new.

 “Progress is impossible without change, and those who cannot change their minds cannot change anything.” ~ George Bernard Shaw.

 I did it for fun, to ‘get out there’ again and ‘be more open’ and not be ‘so picky’ about guys – these are terms people have told me about my dating habits.
 So I just went with the flow and tried to throw a few dates off their path hehe, sorry guys!
 People always try to be on their best behaviour on a first date.

 So I was prepared to go on a date with whomever had the guts to inbox me a message to accept taking part in my social experiment, and FYI: if you don’t know what a social experiment is, Google it.
 Or alternatively see my own definition here:

 ‘Social experiment: a real life experiment involving people/society/cultures and observing their reactions to situations both real or hypothetical.
 Basically, it’s about putting people in an environment or situation they wouldn’t normally have found themselves in and observing, noting and understanding how they react in different circumstances and perhaps why they react the way they do.’

 So I made up some rules:

 - Obviously, the guy had to be single